imduchuyyy/imduchuyyy.github.io/_posts/23-08-28-explain-mpc-by-math-concepts.md

 - Now the private key is `65`

-> Remember that, ONLY if Alice has the approval from at lease `K=2` friends, she can reconstruct the key
+> Remember that, ONLY if Alice has the approval from at least `K=2` friends, she can reconstruct the key

 ## Real-World Applications and Beyond Basic Math